 How can I tell if my tile is ceramic or porcelain?

 We get it, it’s confusing.
-If you just moved into a new home and you’re trying to figure out what type of tile you have – here’s a quick test to determine the difference between ceramic or porcelain tile.
+If you just moved into a new home and you’re trying to figure out what type of tile you have – here’s a quick test to determine the difference between ceramic and porcelain tile.

 Porcelain tiles will have low water absorption.
 If you place a drop of water onto the side of the tile, it will absorb into the tile within a minute or less if it’s ceramic.
 On a porcelain tile, the liquid will remain on the surface for several minutes or until it evaporates.